ryankinnard/Color-Game/README.md

 An RGB color guessing game built with javascript.
 There are two difficulties: easy and hard.

+To play:

-To play either download zip or clone repository (git clone https://github.com/ryankinnard/Color-Game.git).
+Either download zip or clone repository (git clone https://github.com/ryankinnard/Color-Game.git).

 Extract the files from the zipped folder named Color-Game-master.